accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/media-non-temporel.md

 ---
-title: Non-temporal media
+title: Non-time-based media
 ---

 Content that does not unfold over time, viewable via `svg` and `canvas` elements; for example, an interactive animation made with a `canvas` tag.
-Non-temporal media can contain temporal media (a slideshow created with `canvas` which offers a list of videos to view, for example).
+Non-time-based media can contain time-based media (a slideshow created with `canvas` which offers a list of videos to view, for example).